 These are available from finance companies, credit unions and other lenders.
 They are short term, and involve very high interest rates.
 The first mortgage lender must consent to the second mortgage.

 These mortgages are a special category where certain lending institutions are prepared to advance money to people in their retirement or aged years.
 Normally these people would not be eligible for mortgage loans because of their age and retired status.
-These mortgages allow people to borrow up to a limited percentage of their property’s value (say 15% to 25%) to use for their own purposes.
+These mortgages allow people to borrow up to a limited percentage of their property’s value (say 15–25 per cent) to use for their own purposes.
 Repayment is often deferred until the house is sold.

 Lenders other than banks may require the borrower to pay the lender’s solicitor’s costs for preparing the mortgage.

-Banks lend up to 80% (and more, if you pay for mortgage loan insurance) of the valuation.
-Their mortgages run from 10 to 30 years.
-The banks take your income into account and generally restrict the loan so that instalments do not exceed 35% of your income.
+Banks lend up to 80 per cent (and more, if you pay for mortgage loan insurance) of the valuation.
+Mortgages run from 10 to 30 years.
+The banks take your income into account and generally restrict the loan so that instalments do not exceed 35 per cent of your income.